wzygzlm/caer/README.md

 # Dependencies:

+NOTE: if you intend to install the latest cAER git master checkout, please also make sure to use the latest libcaer git master checkout, as we often depend on new features of the libcare development version.

 Linux, MacOS X or Windows (for Windows build instructions see README.Windows) <br />
 gcc >= 5.2 or clang >= 3.6 <br />
 cmake >= 2.6 <br />